 As noted above, Council has a vast range of documents that can be accessed in varying ways.
 Most documents can be inspected at and obtained from Council's Administration office between the hours of 9am and 5pm, Monday to Friday (except public holidays).
-Council is guided by the NSW Government COVID-19 regulations and social distancing measures are in place throughout Council's Administration Building.
 Where Public Health Order restrictions are imposed on the Cessnock LGA, Council will provide relevant information about Council's operations and services on its website and via its social media channels.

-For further enquiries about any document, a Customer Services Officer should be contacted on 02 4993 4100.
-If you experience any difficulty in obtaining documents or information or you have and questions or feedback, you should contact Council's Public Officer via e-mail or as outlined in 5.2 below.
+For further enquiries about any document, contact Customer Services on 02 4993 4100.
+If you experience any difficulty in obtaining documents or information or you have questions or feedback, you should contact Council's Public Officer via e-mail or as outlined in 5.2 below.